rsk-mind/rsk-mind-framework/README.md

 framework a developer with low effort can deploy a machine learning services.

-System has three independent modules,
+Framework has three independent modules,

 1. **Transformation** Processing and augmenting our dataset.
 2. **Training** Training of a new model for prediction or classification.